alevchuk/minibank/README.md

 > sudo parted  -a optimal   /dev/xvdb mkpart primary btrfs 0% 10GiB
 > sudo parted  -a optimal   /dev/xvdb mkpart primary btrfs 10GB 299.9GiB
 > ```
-> Amazon EC2 AWS WARNING: only do this on a newly created EC2 instance and mounting a newly created EBS Volume, otherwise you're risking to loose data that was only your previous volumes.
+> Amazon EC2 AWS WARNING: `/dev/xvdb` may unexpectedly refer to a drive with valuable data.
+Only do this on a newly created EC2 instance and mounting a newly created EBS Volume, otherwise you're risking to loose data that was only your previous volumes.
 To check run `sudo parted /dev/xvdb print` and verify that there were no Partition Table before performing the `mklabel` and `mkpart` actions.

 > for Azure use /dev/sdc skip First and Second partitions because that's already on a separate device.
 So, on Azure the following should do the trick:
 > ```